Anxiety Growing Up

 I’m the mom of three boys and have often made this verse my desperate prayer.
 Just like my mom couldn’t see what was happening inside my mind and how it was affecting my body, there have been countless times I’ve looked into the eyes of my own anxious child and felt at a loss for how to help.
 I’ve wiped tears and witnessed tantrums and received anger.
 I’ve listened to worry and sadness and a kid who feels like no one understands.
-And in my own frustration and at-a-loss-ness, I remember what is true for me is true for my kid: Jesus sees.
-Jesus understands.
-And Jesus holds it all.

 Here are three coping strategies that might help your anxious child:

 If your child is fixated on the negative, help them create new mental pathways by practicing gratitude.
 During a time when my son was prone to rehearsing all the bad things that had happened or might happen, we encouraged him to say three good things he was thankful for that day.
 Ending the day with gratitude trains the mind to see the whole picture.